vino5211/Algorithms-of-Artificial-Intelligence/README.md

 ### Target
 - make cool things

-### There are two main functions of this repository:
+### There are some main functions of this repository:
 - Combing basic knowledge of Math, Machine Learing, Deep Learing, Natural Language Processing, Graph Model, Bayesian Theory
 - Plan to carding some knowledge of Genetic Algorithm, Transfer Learning, Reinforce Learning, Manifold Learning, Semi-supervised Learing
 - View state of art artifical intelligence work，reach the boundaries of current research